Collage is the ultimate remix in the graphical arts. Interestingly, we’re living in the age of remix.

 Fix the Colors

 CNTRL+click on the layer’s little representative icon in the layer panel will SELECT the layer’s object in the document.
-Make sure your object is selected.
+Make sure your object and only that object is selected.
 Then, from the Adjustment Layer panel, click the Brightness and Contrast icon.
 Play around with these until your layer looks good.
 Don’t overdo it with contrast, paper collages are low contrast (because film/paper was low contrast traditionally).

 CNTRL+click the layer again to reselect it, and this time click the Hue/Saturation from the Adjustment Layer panel.
 There, you can play with the hue and saturation (usually, you’d need to reduce saturation, especially for modern, digital pictures).
 You can also turn images to black & white, or you can play around by pressing the Colorize to give a monochromatic hue to your object (I personally favor the 192 for hue, 8 for saturation in that mode).